Myke Towers: Career

-His mixtape El Final del Principio (2016) peaked at 12 on Latin Rhythm Albums.
 Towers collaborated with Bad Bunny with the song "Estamos Arriba" released in June 2019.
 On July 5, 2019, Piso 21 released the single "Una Vida Para Recordar" featuring Towers.
 He collaborated with Becky G with the song "Dollar"; a music video was released July 12, 2019.
-His first studio album Easy Money Baby was released on January 23, 2020.
+His first studio album Easy Money Baby was released on January 23, 2020, just one week after the birth of his son.
+The album peaked at number one on the Top Latin Albums chart for 83 consecutive weeks and was nominated for Best Urban Music Album at the Latin Grammy Awards.
 His EP Para Mi Ex was released on December 16, 2020.
-His second album, Lyke Mike, was released on April 23, 2021.